mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/no-device-available-exception.md

 ---
-title: NoDeviceAvailableException class
+title: "NoDeviceAvailableException class | QSYS API Reference Guide"
 description: "The exception that is thrown when an operation is attempted when the job is not attached to a device. "
-last_modified_at: 2024-06-28T18:18:37Z
+last_modified_at: 2024-07-09T17:00:49Z
 ---

 The exception that is thrown when an operation is attempted when the job is not attached to a device.